PhilipDaniels/rsforcs/site/content/introduction/major_differences.md

 However, there is a downside - you have to give up your habit of simply slapping object references on your classes when you need access to one more piece of data.
-It's not that it will introduce a bug to the Rust code - in fact, it simply won't compile!
+It's not that it will introduce a bug to the Rust code - in fact, it probably won't compile!
 In other words, while it is fine to create a structure like this in the C# world:

   IMAGE

-In Rust, you will need to refactor to produce a DAG (directed acyclic graph) where the ownership of each piece of data is explicitly defined in a tree structure with no cycles:
+In Rust, you will need to refactor to produce an *ownership tree* where each chunk of data has a definite parent/owner:

    IMAGE

 Being able to write such structures from the get-go is the hardest thing to learn for a programmer coming from C# to Rust.
 It affects programmers coming from other languages as well, the Rust